 We will stay now in Alta till Monday and talk with the guys from the garage.
 Then we will see how things are working out, so keep your fingers crossed.

-it’s been a while, almost two years since Topher and I started our transafrican tri, oh man how time is running!
-A lot has happened for both of us, but another longtime motorbike trip was not part of that, unfortunatly.
+it’s been a while, almost two years since Topher and I started our transafrican tour, oh man how time is running!
+A lot has happened for the both of us, but another longtime motorbike trip was not part of that, unfortunatly.
 That needs to change!

 Last year I thought since we’ve been to the Cape of Good Hope and the Cape Agulhas (the most southern part of Africa) it would be a nice thing to take the Twin again for a journey to the North Cape in Norway, Europe’s most northern point (that’s not really true but very close :p).